nicole-mcg/OUIScript/README.md

-This will become a simple embedded scripting language in c++.

-Will have the following features:
+This will become a simple embedded scripting language in c++ with the following features:

 	- Compiling (and obfustication)
 	- Dynamic typing